 Early Life

 Leonid Boguslavsky was born on June 17, 1951, in Moscow, USSR.
-He displayed academic talent early on, excelling in mathematics and science.
-He graduated from the Moscow Institute of Transport Engineering (MIIT) in 1973 with a degree in Computer Science and Applied Mathematics.
-He also holds a Doctorate in Computer Science from the Institute of Control Sciences.
+He excelled in mathematics and science, winning the Moscow University Biology Olympiad in sixth grade and the USSR TV Mathematics Olympiad in seventh grade.
+He graduated from the Moscow Institute of Transport Engineering with a degree in Computer Science and Applied Mathematics in 1973.

 Rise to Success